Jared Goff Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Goff averaged 238.3 passing yards per game in three matchups against the Packers, 103.8 yards higher than his over/under for Sunday.
+- Goff's 238.3 passing yards per game in three matchups against the Packers are 43.8 more yards than his over/under in Sunday's game.

-- Goff threw a TD pass in each of those contests against the Packers, while recording multiple TDs twice.
+- Goff threw a touchdown pass in each of those contests against the Packers, and threw multiple TD passes against them three times.

-- This week Goff will face the NFL's 11th-ranked pass defense (231.8 yards allowed per game).
+- The 231.8 yards per game the Packers are giving up through the air makes them the NFL's 11th-ranked pass defense.

-- The Packers' defense is 24th in the NFL, giving up 1.8 passing touchdowns per game.
+- The Packers have allowed 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances